 This rifling guide is attributed to the Somerset County, Pennsylvania gunsmiths Jonathan Dormayer and Charles Monroe Knupp and is now a museum piece.
+It was used to produce cut rifling in the barrels of muzzle loading rifles.
 Charles Monroe Knupp is believed to have been one of the last apprentices of Jonathan Dormayer, was 21-years-old when Jonathan Dormayer died in 1885, and is known to have attended the vendue sale of Jonathan Dunmeyer's possessions.
 It makes perfect sense that Charles Monroe Knupp would have his uncle Jonathan Dormayer's rifling guide.
 Charles Monroe Knupp died in 1937.
 This rifling guide is also attributed to Daniel Border, but it is hard to understand the chronology of how that could have happened.

 The following photo shows a side view of the rifling guide.
 With this rifling guide, the helical path of the cutter is controlled by the twist of a rifled guide tube.
 That guide tube is mounted in a way that allows it to be rotated to index the cutter the angular location of the next groove to be cut.